just-hms/tailword/README.md

 A WordPress theme made using tailwind

 # todo
-- add this template does not support two levels menu
+- add "this template does not support two levels menu"
+- add arrow down